 After almost half a year since last updates I’m glad to announce that another set of useful features and improvements have found their way to pgwatch2 – our Open Source PostgreSQL monitoring tool of choice.
 New version is incremented to 1.6 but continuing the naming tradition I’m also calling it “Feature Pack 5” as it’s mostly a feature release (with a couple of bugfixes as well).
-So here is a quick overview on changes – for the “full monty” and when updating from a previous version please turn to the GitHub changelog link below.
+So here is a quick overview on changes in v1.6 – for the “full monty” and when updating from a previous version, please turn to the GitHub changelog link below.

 Highlights – Prometheus and Patroni support